KockaAdmiralac/KockaBot/README.md

 # KockaBot
 [Discord](https://discordapp.com) bot developed in [Python](https://python.org) using [discord.py](https://github.com/Rapptz/discord.py)

-Most of the extensions here are made for my personal use.
-If you want, you can clone this and make your own but the base isn't quite finished yet so do it at your own risk
+This was a Discord bot made for my personal use.
+It may still work, but I've switched to using a [Twinkle](https://github.com/Dorumin/Twinkle)-based solution and will not maintain this further.